-- 1539 assembler to use the policy framework to further configure components within the composite.
-The 1540 assembler can add additional requirements to any component's services or references or to the - 1541 component itself (for implementation policies).
-The assembler can also override the bindings or - 1542 policySets used for the component.
-See the assembly specification's description of overriding rules for 1543 details on overriding. - - 1544 As a shortcut, an assembler can also specify intents and policySets on any element in the composite - 1545 definition, which has the same effect as specifying those intents and policySets on every applicable 1546 - binding or implementation below that element (where applicability is determined by the @appliesTo 1547
+1545 assembler to use the policy framework to further configure components within the composite.
+The

+1546 assembler can add additional requirements to any component's services or references or to the 1547 component itself (for implementation policies).
+The assembler can also override the bindings or

+- 1547 policySets used for the component.
+See the assembly specification's description of overriding rules for - 1549 details on overriding.

+1550 As a shortcut, an assembler can also specify intents and policySets on any element in the composite

+- definition, which has the same effect as specifying those intents and policySets on every applicable - binding or implementation below that element (where applicability is determined by the @appliesTo - attribute of the policySet definition or the @constrains attribute of the intent definition).

-1548 6.4 Deployer
+1554 6.4 Deployer

-1549 A deployer deploys implementations (typically composites) into the SCA Domain.
-It is the 1550 deployers job to make the final decisions about all configurable aspects of an implementation that is to be 1551 deployed and to make sure that all intents are satisfied.
+1555 A deployer deploys implementations (typically composites) into the SCA Domain.
+It is the 1556 deployers job to make the final decisions about all configurable aspects of an implementation that is to be 1557 deployed and to make sure that all intents are satisfied.

-1552 If the deployer determines that an implementation is correctly configured as it is, then the implementation
+1558 If the deployer determines that an implementation is correctly configured as it is, then the implementation deployer needs to consider both the explicitly listed policySets as well as the policySets that will be

-1553 can be deployed directly.
-However, more typically, the deployer will create a new composite, which 1554 contains a component for each implementation to be deployed along with any changes to the bindings or 1555 policySets that the deployer desires.
+1559 can be deployed directly.
+However, more typically, the deployer will create a new composite, which 1560 contains a component for each implementation to be deployed along with any changes to the bindings or 1561 policySets that the deployer desires.

-1556 When the deployer is determining whether the existing list of policySets is correct for a component, the
+1562 When the deployer is determining whether the existing list of policySets is correct for a component, the